Best Glasses for Round Faces (Designer Frames Guide)

 Helpful references

 Need a second opinion?
-If you’re between two shapes, pick the one that gives you the outcome you want: more definition (angular), more lift (cat-eye), or a softer everyday look.
+If you’re between two shapes, choose based on the outcome you want: more definition (angular), more lift (cat-eye), or a softer everyday look.